George Lyttelton, 4th Baron Lyttelton: Early life

 Lyttelton was the eldest son of William Henry Lyttelton, 3rd Baron Lyttelton, and Lady Sarah Spencer, daughter of George John Spencer, 2nd Earl Spencer.
 He was educated at Eton and Trinity College, Cambridge.
 He succeeded his father as fourth Baron Lyttelton in 1837 and took his seat in the House of Lords on his 21st birthday a year later.
 The Lyttelton seat is Hagley Hall in Worcestershire.

 Political career

 In January 1846 Lyttelton became Under-Secretary of State for War and the Colonies in the Conservative government of Sir Robert Peel, a post he held until the government fell in June of the same year.
 Lyttelton was also Lord Lieutenant of Worcestershire from 1839 to 1876 and the first President of the Birmingham and Midland Institute in 1854.
 Moreover, he promoted the settlement (1850 onwards) of Canterbury, New Zealand with Anglican colonists.
 The port town Lyttelton, New Zealand, bears his name.
+He visited Canterbury in late January to early March 1868, accompanied by his son George William Spencer and Henry Selfe.

-He served as president of the British Chess Association at the time of the Staunton–Morphy controversy in 1858.
+Lyttelton served as president of the British Chess Association at the time of the Staunton–Morphy controversy in 1858.
 He was appointed a Knight Commander of the Order of St Michael and St George (KCMG) in the 1869 Birthday Honours.